oracle/weblogic-image-tool/site/create-image.md

 ## Usage scenarios

-**_Note: Use --passwordEnv or --passwordFile instead of --password_**
+**Note**: Use `--passwordEnv` or `--passwordFile` instead of `--password`.

-The commands below assume that all the required jdk, wls or fmw (WebLogic infrastructure installer) have been downloaded to the cache dir.
+The commands below assume that all the required JDK, WLS or FMW (WebLogic infrastructure installers) have been downloaded to the cache directory.
 Use the [cache](cache.md) command to set it up.

-- Create an image named sample:wls with WebLogic installer 12.2.1.3.0, server jdk 8u202, latest psu applied.
+- Create an image named `sample:wls` with the WebLogic installer 12.2.1.3.0, server JDK 8u202, and latest PSU applied.
     ```
     imagebuilder create --tag sample:wls --latestPSU --user testuser@xyz.com --password hello
     ```

-- Create an image named sample:wdt with same options as above and create a domain with [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling)
+- Create an image named `sample:wdt` with the same options as above and create a domain with [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling).
     ```
     imagebuilder create --tag sample:wdt --latestPSU --user testuser@xyz.com --password hello --wdtModel /path/to/model.json --wdtVariables /path/to/variables.json --wdtVersion 0.16
     ```
-    If wdtVersion is not provided, the tool uses the latest release.
+    If `wdtVersion` is not provided, the tool uses the latest release.

-- Create an image name sample:patch with selected patches applied.
+- Create an image named `sample:patch` with the selected patches applied.
     ```
     imagebuilder create --tag sample:patch --user testuser@xyz.com --password hello --patches 12345678,p87654321
     ```
-    The patch numbers may or may not start with 'p'.
+    The patch numbers may or may not start with '`p`'.

 ## Errors

-- CachePolicy prohibits download.
-Please add cache entry for key: jdk_8u202
+- `CachePolicy prohibits download.
+Please add cache entry for key: jdk_8u202`

-    - This implies that the tool could not find the jdk installer in its cache.
-Use the [cache](cache.md) command to fix it.
+   - This implies that the tool could not find the JDK installer in its cache.
+   - Use the [cache](cache.md) command to fix it:
     ```
     imagebuilder cache addInstaller --type jdk --version 8u202 --path /local/path/to/jdk.gz
     ```